rohitsardessai/rp2040/README.md

 - Castellated pads

 This board was made by referring to Philip Salmony's wonderful [YouTube channel](https://www.youtube.com/c/PhilS94/videos) .
 I highly recommend it.
+Sparkfun's open source designs also helped a lot.